Lasloruhberg/fitsbolt/README.md

 ### Normalization Methods

-astro_loader provides several normalization methods for handling astronomical images with high dynamic range:
+fitsbolt provides several normalization methods for handling astronomical images with high dynamic range:

 1. **CONVERSION_ONLY**:
    - If input dtype already matches the requested output dtype: No conversion applied